 |Main components of LDL||Percentage|

 LDL carries cholesterol throughout your body.
 Too much cholesterol in your body leads to high LDL levels.
-High LDL levels are associated with the build-up of plaque in your arteries.
+High LDL levels are also associated with the buildup of plaque in your arteries.

 There’s no specific test for VLDL cholesterol.
 VLDL is usually estimated based on your triglycerides level.
-Triglycerides are also usually tested in a cholesterol test.
+Triglycerides are also usually tested during a cholesterol test.

 Risk factors for cardiovascular disease include:

-The strategies for lowering your VLDL and LDL levels are the same: exercise regularly and eat healthy.
-Your doctor is the best place to start for recommendations on healthy weight loss.
+The strategies for lowering your VLDL and LDL levels are the same: increase physical exercise and eat a healthy variety of foods.